chamelemonz/Robot-simulation-using-ROS2-RViz/README.md

 The ROS2 machine was assigned with a static ip in the same subnet.
 Devices were the connected to the same network.

 Launching the ROS2 was the same as in the simulation but with real robot ip and no mock hardware.
-The UR10 connected succesfully and the position of the robot could be seen at in the RViz2 window.
+The UR10 connected succesfully and the position of the robot could be seen at in the RViz window.
 However when trying to execute a movement from the MotionPlanning panel it failed.